Teen Titans Go! To the Movies: Plot

-At the premiere of Robin: The Movie, the Titans arrive and unmask Slade, but Slade unleashes the crystal's power to control the other heroes and sends them after the Titans.
-Robin goes after Slade while the rest of the team leads off the heroes.
-However, Slade uses his new power to control Robin, and tells him to attack his friends.
-They show him the rest of the movie they made for him, causing Robin to come to his senses.
-Slade attempts to fight them with a giant robot, but the team uses a song ("GO!
-(Battle Remix)") to take out Slade, altogether while also destroying the crystal, snapping the other heroes out of their trance.
-They all congratulate the Titans for their heroic efforts with Robin admitting that he has learned to be himself without needing a movie.
+At the premiere of Robin: The Movie, the Titans unmask Slade's disguise, but he unleashes the crystal's power to mind-control the Justice League and send them after the Titans.
+However, Slade uses the power device to hypnotize Robin and tells him to attack his friends.
+They show their homemade movie to remind him that he is the hero of the Titans, causing Robin to turn back to normal.
+The team uses their rap song to defeat Slade and destroy the crystal, snapping the other heroes and the rest of the world out of their trance.
+The Justice League finally acknowledge the Titans as real heroes and Robin says he has realized he can be a hero and be himself without a movie.